-After normal myelination in-utero, myelination of the neonatal brain is far from complete.
-The first myelination is seen as early as the 16th week of gestation, in the column of Burdach, but only really takes off from 24th week1.
+After normal myelination in utero, myelination of the neonatal brain is far from complete.
+The first myelination is seen as early as the 16th week of gestation, in the column of Burdach, but only really takes off from the 24th week1.
 It does not reach maturity until 2 years or so.
 It correlates very closely to developmental milestones 3.
 The progression of myelination is predictable and abides by a few simple general rules; myelination progresses from:

 - central to peripheral

 - term birth: brainstem, cerebellum, posterior limb of the internal capsule, optic tract, perirolandic region

 - 2 months: anterior limb of the internal capsule

 - 3 months: splenium of the corpus callosum